-The Physical Security Training Program (PSTP) is an introductory physical security training program designed to provide baseline knowledge of physical security systems and procedures as defined by the Interagency Security Committee (ISC) Risk Management Process for Federal Facilities' (RMP) and the Design Base threat (DBT).
-The physical security survey/assessment process is the common thread used in teaching this program.
+The Physical Security Training Program (PSTP) is an introductory physical security training program designed to provide baseline knowledge of physical security systems and procedures as defined by the Interagency Security Committee (ISC) guidelines.
+The physical security assessment process is the common thread used in teaching this program.
 The PSTP includes conceptual security considerations, vulnerabilities assessments, and familiarization with hardware and procedures.
-A comprehensive practical exercise is followed by a formal presentation of the survey results by each of the survey groups.
+Students will participate in various physical security assessments, draft a written report, and participate in various student centered learning activities.
+Students will also observe a live explosive demonstration.
+Students are required to pass a comprehensive written exam on training day six with a minimum score of 70%.
+Students must also pass an individual graded practical exercise at the end of the program.

 Required Training Materials